cromewar/IMG_transform_python/README.md

-# Jpg to Png Converter using Pillow, python library
+# IMG Converter using Pillow, python library

 This script takes all the IMG files from a **folder** and transform them to other file type such as JPEG PNG or Webp.